polyaxon/polyaxon/site/docs/experimentation/visualizations/programmatic.md

 ## Single run

-You can use the module `Polyplot` which, requires `Plotly express`, to drive visualizations inside a notebook or jupyter lab.
+You can use the module `Polyplot` which requires `Plotly express` to drive visualizations inside a notebook or jupyter lab.

 the module comes with functions to load events, and visualize them: